-(a) A use permit applicant shall submit the following materials to the planning department:

-- (1) A use permit application, completed in full, on an application form prescribed by the city.
-Such form shall correspond to any application form promulgated by the department of environmental quality or its predecessor department of natural resources, for local ordinances pursuant to Section 30307 of the Natural Resources and Environmental Protection Act, MCL 324.30307, or the predecessor Goemaere-Anderson Wetland Protection Act, 1979 PA 203, as amended; - (2) A use permit application fee, in an amount set by resolution of the council, for the costs of reviews, inspections and administration of wetland use permits; - (3) A wetland plan; and - (4) Whenever the removal of material, placement of fill material or grading is proposed, a topographic map-; and - (5) A list of all federal, state, county or other local government permits or approvals required for the proposed activity, including those already the subject of approvals or denials.
+- (a) A use permit applicant shall submit the following materials to the planning department: - (1) A use permit application, completed in full, on an application form prescribed by the city.
+Such form shall correspond to any application form promulgated by the department of environmental qualityDepartment of Natural Resources and Environment or its predecessor department of natural resources, for local ordinances pursuant to Section 30307 of the Natural Resources and Environmental Protection Act, MCL 324.30307, or the predecessor Goemaere-Anderson Wetland Protection Act, 1979 PA 203, as amended; - (2) A use permit application fee, in an amount set by resolution of the council, for the costs of reviews, inspections and administration of wetland use permits; - (3) A wetland plan; and - (4) Whenever the removal of material, placement of fill material or grading is proposed, a topographic map-; and - (5) A list of all federal, state, county or other local government permits or approvals required for the proposed activity, including those already the subject of approvals or denials.
 For those the subject of a denial, the reasons for the denial shall be provided.
-Copies of approved permits shall be attached. - (b) Use permit applications shall include the following information: - (1) The name, address and telephone number of the applicant and of the applicant's agent; - (2) The name, address and telephone number of the owner of the property; - (3) The project location including, as applicable, the street, road or highway, section number, name of subdivision, and name of any watercourse which will or may be impacted; - (4) A detailed description and statement of purpose of the proposed activity-; - (5) The amount and type of material to be removed or deposited-; - (6) Where site plan or subdivision approval is also sought, the applicant shall, at the time of submission, elect to have the application processed under one of the following procedures: - a.
-The wetland application shall be reviewed immediately, either prior to or concurrent with the review of the site plan, plat or other proposed land use submitted by the applicant, with the understanding that the land use review may not be completed at the time the decision is rendered on the wetland application.
-Election of this alternative may require a reopening of the wetland application if the land use approval is inconsistent with the wetland approval; or - b.
-The wetland application shall be reviewed and acted upon concurrent with the review of the site plan, plat or other proposed land use submitted by the applicant, and the ninety-day review period limitation specified in Section 30307(6) of the Natural Resources and Environmental Protection Act, MCL 324.30307(6), as amended, shall be extended as necessary to accommodate such concurrent review.
+Copies of approved permits shall be attached. - (b) Use permit applications shall include the following information: - (1)-(3) [unchanged]; - (4) A detailed description and statement of purpose of the proposed activity-; - (5) The amount and type of material to be removed or deposited $\frac{1}{2}$: - (6) [unchanged]; - (7) Where the applicant proposes an activity in a noncontiguous wetland of less than two (2) acres, the -applicant shall have an opportunity to submit data for the purposes of making the determination whether the wetland is essential to the preservation of the natural resources of the city.
+The applicant may make an election and response relative to each noncontiguous wetland less than two (2) acres, as follows: - a.
+In lieu of having the municipality or its consultant proceed with the analysis and determination, the applicant may acknowledge that one (1) or more of the criteria in subparts 12-174(b)(1)--(10) exist on the wetland in question, including a specification of the one (1) or more criteria which do exist; or - b.
+An election to have the municipality or its consultant proceed with the analysis on whether each of the criteria in subparts 12-174(b)(1)-(10) exist or do not exist in the wetland in question, including specific reasons for the conclusion with respect to each eriterium. criterion.